-Did you know that about 80 percent of what children learn in school is taught visually?
-That means if your child has an uncorrected vision problem, it could severely affect his or her development.
-Here are some of the key warning signs to keep your eye for, remember that children should have an eye exam at 6 months, again at age 3 and then regular exams after they start school.
+It's estimated about eighty percent of what children learn in school is taught visually.
+If your child has a vision problem and it goes undetected, it could severely affect his or her development.
+Here are some key warning signs you should keep an eye on.
+Also, remember that children should have an eye exam at six months, again at age three and then a yearly eye exam up to the age of nineteen.

 7. Sensitivity to light and/or excessive tearing.